Cromwell Dixon: Death

 Dixon died two days later, in Spokane, Washington at the Interstate Fair.
 Billed as the youngest licensed aviator in the United States, he made his first flight of the day at 3pm, after having had some engine trouble.
 Flying his biplane in front of 12,000 spectators, the plane fell from 100 ft into the Northern Pacific railroad cut north of the fairgrounds because of a strong downwind.
+Some of his injuries include: a fractured skull, collarbone facture, severe leg injuries, maybe a radiator impact, and internal crushing.
 He died less than an hour later in the hospital.

 Interment was made in the Green Lawn Cemetery, at Dixon's hometown of Columbus, Ohio.
 His epitaph reads "Cromwell Dixon, World's Youngest Aviator, Loved By All."

 Legacy

 A monument commemorating his historic Continental Divide flight was erected at the Montana State Fairgrounds in October 1912, but it was moved a few times over the years.
 It was finally placed in Morrison Park, southwest of the Helena Regional Airport, on October 6, 2009.
 The week before, September 30 was declared "Cromwell Dixon Day" by the Lewis and Clark County Commissioners.

 Cromwell Dixon Drive in Helena is named after him, as well as Cromwell Dixon Campground on MacDonald Pass, near Blossburg.
 In the field at Blossburg, a bronze plaque on a rock monument commemorates Dixon's landing.